 The Department of Family Medicine Medical Student Education Section and the Family Medicine Residency Network have developed a sub-internship (FAMED 688) for 4th year medical students at the University of Washington School of Medicine and for students visiting from LCME and AOA accredited M.D. / D.O. schools.

-- Students will be able to participate on an inpatient family medicine team with an advanced degree of independence and responsibility in preparation for their R-1 year.
+- Students will be able to participate on family medicine team with an advanced degree of independence and responsibility in preparation for their R-1 year.

 - Students will be able to perform an initial assessment of patients under consideration for admission to the family medicine service.

 - Students will be able to implement diagnostic and therapeutic plans taking into account evidence-based information and patient preferences.

 Things to consider when choosing your Family Medicine Sub-I

 Sub-Is are a valuable opportunity for you and a residency program to get to know each other.
 A FM sub-I is encouraged strongly if you are considering applying in FM.
 A FM sub-I will fulfill your Advanced Patient Care Clerkship Requirement.

 You only need one letter of recommendation from a family physician for your FM application, and you do not need a departmental or chair’s letter.

 Be careful of generalizations!
 Every site is unique.
 These tips are just a start to help you make your decision.
 Wherever you go, the more you engage in your learning, the better your experience will be.